-- Enter your Tax File Number or Exemption Category.
-Where applicable, please enter the TFN for each joint applicant. - Collection of TFN(s) is authorised by taxation laws.
-Quotation of your TFN is not compulsory but if you do not, tax may be taken out of your distributions at the highest marginal tax rate (plus Medicare Levy). - Please enter your residential address for compliance purposes; For joint Applicants, only one address can be entered.
+D Enter your Tax File Number or Exemption Category.
+Where applicable, please enter the TFN for each joint applicant.

+Collection of TFN(s) is authorised by taxation laws.
+Quotation of your TFN is not compulsory but if you do not, tax may be taken out of your distributions at the highest marginal tax rate (plus Medicare Levy).

+Enter your residential street address for compliance purposes.
+For joint Applicants, please provide additional address details separately.
 All correspondence will be emailed to the listed email address.